 Serena Williams (famous tennis athlete), Moby (famous musician and activist), Miley Cyrus (famous singer), Liam Hemsworth (famous actor), Scott Jurek (ultra-marathon runner), Rich Roll (ultra-athlete), Fiona Oakes (marathon runner), Mac Danzig (mixed martial arts competitor), Steph Davis (famous rock climber), Patrik Baoumian (Germany’s strongest man), Brendan Brazier (Ironman triathlete and endurance runner), Tim Sheiff (free-runner and parkour athlete), Stevie Wonder (famous musician), and so many others are vegan or follow a plant-based diet.

 There are tons of substitutes and alternatives being created that simulate the taste, texture, smell, and look of animal products.For instance, the Impossible Burger is meant to “bleed” like a beef patty.
 The difference is, though, that no animals need to be harmed in the making of this kind of patty.There are also imitation chicken products, vegan cheeses, alternative milks, and cruelty free sausages.
 There’s almost nothing you can eat as a meat eater that can’t be made in a vegan form.

 Because YOU can be the change needed in this world by simply changing your diet to being based on plants, not death.

-HOLY SHIT!
-Did you make it all the way down here?!
+LOOK AT YOU!
+HOW did you make it all the way down here?!

 You’re an absolute ROCK STAR.